 day 1: Arrive to Milan

 Arrive to Milan at any time.
 Transportation from Linate airport to hotel provided (if arriving to Malpensa factor in a 1-hour bus ride between airports).
 After your day of travel, rest and recoup in our centrally located Milan hotel.
-In the evening we will gather at our hotel and set out for an orientation walk around Milan city center, taking in the breathtaking Milan cathedral as well as other central sights.
+In the early evening we will gather together and set out for an orientation walk around Milan city center, taking in the breathtaking Milan cathedral as well as other central sights.
 Enjoy a welcome drink experiencing the Italian custom of ‘Aperitivo’, featuring traditional refreshments complimented by an array of light snacks.
-Afterwards you’ll have free time to explore and dine at your leisure.
+Afterwards you’ll have free time to explore and dine further at your leisure or retire early.

 Day 2: MILAN > CINQUE TERRE

 After enjoying breakfast at our hotel, we will set out into the beautiful Liguria region enjoying the scenery along the way.
 A 3-hour drive will have us arriving in the UNESCO World Heritage sight of Cinque Terre right around lunch time.
 Cinque Terre literally mean "five lands," and is composed of five fishermen villages dotted along the sea.
 A world-famous destination, these heavenly towns have drawn artists and lovers of beauty for decades, their uniqueness unparalleled across the globe.
 It is truly a must-see destination!
 After our lunch together, an orientation walk around the town will give you lots of ideas for explorations in your free time today.
 The rest of the afternoon can be spent relaxing in this lovely seaside town, perhaps at the beach while recuperating from your travels.
 Alternatively, you may opt to explore the many trails that start from Monterosso and connect the neighboring Cinque Terre villages.
-We will meet again in the evening time for an aperitivo to celebrate your arrival.
-Recommendations for dinner will be provided at this point.
+We will gather at dinner time for a Welcome dinner of delicious seafood and other local specialties on our first night in Cinque Terre.

 day 3: CINQUE TERRE